adjanni/DRONE_PROJECT/README.md

  - have a user interface
  - communicate (at a long or short range) with the user
  - must be able to fly
+ - must be able to land
  - Navigate in two dimensions.
 In the future, it must be able to perform a target pursuit or a route control
+ - to control its movement
  - Future functionalities: collision avoidance, image analysis, and live streaming videos